rbxbinaryoffical/Axo-McLCE-ModLoader/README.md

   - terrain (only if you add blocks)

 ### Creating mod.dll
-1. Create blank DLL project.
+1. Create blank project in VS 2022.
+Configure the project for the dll export.
 Open the created project and delete all auto generated files.
 Download AxoAPI.h from **[here](https://github.com/KaDerox/Axo-McLCE-ModLoader/releases)** and place it in the source files
 2. Create YourModName.cpp in the source files.
 This is the main code for your mod:
    ```
     #define AXO_MOD